-With summer coming to an end in Manassas, now is an ideal time to get a kick start on air conditioner maintenance.
+With summer ending in Manassas, now is a good time to get a kick start on air conditioner maintenance.

-If you haven’t cleaned it this year, it could be full of dirt and yard refuse.
-This buildup can reduce your unit’s efficiency and cause it to malfunction.
-Or wear it down faster.
+If you haven’t washed it recently, it could be blocked with dust and yard refuse.
+This accumulation can limit your unit’s efficiency and cause it to break down.
+Or make it wear out sooner.

-We suggest having your air conditioning system professionally maintained annually.
+We recommend having your air conditioning system professionally serviced every year.
 Why?
-Clean equipment can be more energy efficient, which could save you money on electric bills.
+A clean unit can be more energy efficient, which could save you money on energy expenses.

-Regular AC maintenance also helps our technicians spot and handle small issues before they develop into high-priced problems.
+Consistent AC maintenance also helps our technicians locate and take care of minor issues before they become expensive problems.

 Related: How to Keep Your Air Conditioner from Failing